aparnaanandkumar/aparnaanandkumar.github.io/README.md

      ```bash
      /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
      ```
-   - Follow the on-screen prompts during the installation.
+   - Press Return/Enter to continue when prompted.
+   - Enter the password you set earlier when prompted.

 6. **Add Linuxbrew to Your Execution Path**:
    - Add Linuxbrew to your shell environment: